vpngen/partner-api/README.md

 * Serice works with the minimum privileges.
 The service user is not a member of the sudoers group.
 * API token is a JWT token with HMAC 256 signature.
 * If API server handle HTTPS request, it will redirect all HTTP requests to HTTPS.

+## License

+This project is licensed under the Mozilla Public License 2.0.
+See the [LICENSE](LICENSE) file for more details.

+## Copyright

+Copyright 2022-2024 IEDN gGmbH

+See the [COPYRIGHT](COPYRIGHT) file for detailed copyright information.